mattyod/matic/README.md

 **default** _n/a_

 An array of asset folders to be copied into your output folder.
-You will need to add this to your .maticrc file if you wish to include assets such as js, css or images into your final build.
-Add any folder paths you wish to be copied over such as:
+You will need to add this to your `.maticrc` file if you wish to include assets such as JS, CSS or images into your final build.
+Add any folder paths you wish to be copied over, such as:

 ```json
 {